 Dog Bite Lawyers

 Dogs can be a great source of companionship.
-While most dogs are sweet and loving creatures, some can be dangerous.
+However, while most dogs are sweet and loving creatures, some can be dangerous.
 Even good-natured dogs can attack under certain circumstances.
 If someone else’s dog bit you, you could be entitled to compensation for the injuries and financial losses you incurred due to the attack.

-The Georgia dog bite lawyers at Geiger Legal Group, LLC understand how traumatizing it is to be the victim of a dog attack.
+The Georgia dog bite lawyers at Geiger Legal Group, LLC, understand how traumatizing it is to be the victim of a dog attack.
 We’re here to help you seek the fair compensation you need to get back on your feet.
 Call our office or fill out our contact form online today for a free consultation.

 What Are the Statistics for Dog Bites?

 Most reported dog bites occurred in the upper extremities, though dog bites were also common in the head, neck, and lower extremities.
-According to the researchers, dog bites are listed among the 15 most common non-fatal injuries.
+According to the researchers, dog bites are among the 15 most common non-fatal injuries.

 Can You Sue Someone for a Dog Bite?